Sorry, you need to be logged in to view this page.

 The control room was responsible for nine fighter air fields in the West of England and Wales which were home to 19 squadrons using 113 aircraft.
 The group commander who sat in the gallery would scramble appropriate squadrons to intercept the enemy based on information given to him from fighter command headquarters at Bentley Priory in Stanmore, Middlesex.

-In 1945 the room became a radar training center and between 1951 and 1955 it was the Section Operations Center for the United Kingdom Radar Air Defence System codenamed ROTOR but by late 1955 the control functions had been move elsewhere and the room was stripped of all of it's fittings.
+In 1945 the room became a radar training centre and between 1951 and 1955 it was the Section Operations Centre for the United Kingdom Radar Air Defence System codenamed ROTOR but by late 1955 the control functions had been move elsewhere and the room was stripped of all of it's fittings.